esmerek/terrific-zebra-dadb5/content/pages/index.md

       - title: Modernize the Workplace
         image_alt: lorem-ipsum
         content: >
-          We design, plan and implement the digital workplace for your employees.
-For everyone, from anywhere, at any time.
+          For everyone from anywhere, anytime: Create a digital workplace for your employees - Epic Fusion guides you from planning to implementation.
         actions: []
         type: grid_item
       - title: Create Collective Impact